mattjhayes/nmeta/docs/source/policyguide.rst

 A condition contains:

-- A match type, which is one of:
+- A *match type*, which is one of:
+    **any**
-      - any.
-Match if any of the conditions in the rule match.
+      Match if any of the classifiers in the condition match

+    **all**
-      - all.
-Match only if all of the conditions in the rule match.
+      Match only if all of the classifiers in the condition match

+    **none**
-      - none.
-Match only if none of the conditions in the rule match.
+      Match only if none of the classifiers in the condition match.

 - One or more *classifiers* (see further below)